SCA-OAU/LearningResources/FullstackDevelopment/Fullstack.md

 ## 🎓 Advanced Topics

 As you progress in your fullstack journey, you'll need to learn advanced topics to build large-scale applications that are scalable, secure, and maintainable.

+## Estimated Time: 3 - 5 weeks
+This section covers more complex concepts like microservices, GraphQL, serverless architecture, and scaling large applications.
+Since these are advanced topics, they might take longer to fully grasp, especially for beginners.

 ### Courses & Tutorials:
 - [**Microservices Architecture** - by Coursera](https://www.coursera.org/learn/microservices-architecture)